 JAMES CASTRELLO, ATC, CSCS, is the Head Body Coach at the TB12 Performance & Recovery Center in Foxboro.
 Originally from Lynn, Massachusetts, James earned a Bachelor of Science in Athletic Training from the University of Southern Maine and a Master of Science in Applied Nutrition with a concentration in Sports and Performance from Northeastern University.
+James specializes in providing our clients with pain-free solutions to whatever it is that brings them into the doors of our TB12 Center.

 “The most rewarding thing for me is taking a client who, following a surgery, can barely walk, and watching them progress back to what they love to do,” James says.
 “Whether it’s their sport, favorite activity, or simply being able to enjoy their daily life.”